Jarvis

 The other way to connect to Jarvis is via the Jarvis front-end interface.
 This will allow you to monitor and manage data files, including downloading your data.
 To access the Jarvis interface:

-• On Jarvis, you can create a new experiment on the database, generate a code snippet in order to write data to the experiment on the database, and download data from the database.
+- On Jarvis, you can create a new experiment on the database, generate a code snippet in order to write data to the experiment on the database, and download data from the database.
+Use the following organizational structure for creating experiment folders and saving experiments: